dylanbabel/yinandyams/_posts/2020-06-12-how-to-stay-sane-in-quarantine.md

 ---
-title: "How to Stay Sane in Quarentine"
+title: "How to Stay Sane in Quarantine"
 author: HC
 header:
   overlay_color: "#F5DCE1"